phemex/phemex-api-docs/FIX-API-en.md

 |434 | CxlRejResponseTo| Y        | Indicates whether the message is being generated as an amend reject or a cancel reject: 1 = Order Cancel Request. |

 # Execution Report (8)

-This Phemex FIX gateway will sned this execution report for New Order (D), Order Cancel (F) requests or any order status report.
+The Phemex FIX gateway will sned this execution report for New Order (D), Order Cancel (F) requests or any order status report.

 |Tag | Name            | Required | Description|
 |----|-----------------|----------|------------|